Guidance

 • other buildings fires are fires in other residential or non-residential buildings; other (institutional) residential buildings include properties such as hostels/hotels/B&Bs, nursing/care homes, student halls of residence; non-residential buildings include properties such as offices, shops, factories, warehouses, restaurants, public buildings, religious buildings

-• other outdoors fires are fires in either primary outdoor locations (such as, aircraft, boats, bridges, tunnels, trains and outdoor structures, for example, post or telephone boxes), or fires in non-primary outdoor locations that have casualties or 5 or more pumping appliances attending
+• other outdoors fires are fires in either primary outdoor locations (that is, aircraft, boats, trains and outdoor structures such as post or telephone boxes, bridges, tunnels), or fires in non-primary outdoor locations that have casualties or 5 or more pumping appliances attending

 Purpose-built flat/maisonette fires are split into 3 sub-categories:

-• fires in purpose-built low-rise (1 to 3 storeys) flats
+• fires in purpose-built low-rise (one to 3 storeys) flats

 • fires in purpose-built medium-rise (4 to 9 storeys) flats

-• fires in purpose-built high-rise (10or more storeys) flats
+• fires in purpose-built high-rise (10+ storeys) flats

 Additionally, the relevant data can be found under the ‘property type’ variable in the spreadsheet on the guidance page.

-Deliberate fires include those where the motive for the fire was ‘thought to be’ or ‘suspected to be’ deliberate.
+Fires where the motive for the fire was ‘thought to be’ or ‘suspected to be’ deliberate.
 This includes fires to an individual’s own property, others’ property or property of an unknown owner.
 Despite deliberate fire records including arson, deliberate fires are not the same as arson.
 Arson is defined under the Criminal Damage Act of 1971 as ‘an act of attempting to destroy or damage property, and/or in doing so, to endanger life’.
+Arson is not recorded as a distinct category in the IRS.

 4.1 Cause of fire

-• cause of fire a defect (fault or flaw), act (by person/persons to cause fire) or omission (something not done which led to the fire) giving rise to ignition, for example, fault in equipment or appliance
+• cause of fire giving rise to ignition, including a defect (fault or flaw), act (by person/persons to cause fire) or omission (something not done which led to the fire) for example, fault in equipment or appliance

 • other factors including ignition power (for example, gas), item mainly responsible for spread of fire (for example, furniture/furnishings), cause of rapid fire growth (for example, chemicals), dangerous substances involved (for example, fireworks) and cause of explosion, if any (for example, gases)